moorepants/dissertation/systemidentification.rst

 their correlation method.
 The results indicated that the subjects used no integral control (i.e. only position and rate feedback).
-They could identify within a bandwidth of about 2 Hz and noticed that when the system was undisturbed their was a 0.5 Hz dominant frequency in the rider's control actions.
+They could identify within a bandwidth of about 2 Hz and noticed that when the system was undisturbed there was a 0.5 Hz dominant frequency in the rider's control actions.
 The rate feedback was more dominant in generating the lean control input than it was for the steer control input.
 Also, they found the time delay for lean to be larger than the steer time delay and postulate that the steer